Comparative price levels of consumer goods and services

 Price dispersion for personal transport equipment is not very significant.
-Among all 37 countries, Denmark stand out with a high PLIs for this category.
+Among all 36 countries, Denmark stands out with a high PLI for this category.
 This is due to high taxation levels on cars.
 The lowest price level for this product group was found in Poland.

 Price dispersion is significantly higher among the other three service categories (transport services, communication as well as restaurants and hotels).
 In general, prices for services tend to show larger differences across countries than prices for goods, due to the higher share of labour input into services and the high dispersion of wages across countries.

-Figure 2 shows the development over time of the coefficients of variation of the PLI for total household final consumption expenditure for four country groups.
+Figure 2 shows the development over time of the coefficients of variation of the PLI for total household final consumption expenditure for three country groups.
 A decrease of the coefficients of variation is an indication of price convergence.
-Between 2010 and 2020, all four country groups exhibit slight increases in this indicator.
-For all country groups except EA-19 this can be partly explained by the impact of exchange rate fluctuations.
+Between 2011 and 2021 all country groups exhibit slight changes in this indicator.

 The full methodology used in the Eurostat-OECD Purchasing Power Parities (PPP) programme is described in the 'Eurostat-OECD Methodological Manual on Purchasing Power Parities' available free of charge from the Eurostat website.